The Madison Historical Society Administrative Offices at Lee's Academy

 Visiting the Smallpox Cemetery

 One of the area's most precious and fragile historic treasures is the tiny and secluded Smallpox Cemetery, owned and maintained by the Madison Historical Society.
+The MHS gains access to the property through a legal right-of-way.
 Due to its location and fragility, guided tours are required.
 Arrangements for these must be made in advance.
 Walking tours to the site are confined to certain months, weather and soil condition permitting.
 Proper footwear for New England terrain is highly recommended.
 The site is not wheelchair-accessible.
 Inquiries are welcome; please call us at 203.245.4567.